AJWest22/MS4/README.md

 ## **Code Features**

-There are several code features used to give the site functionality, these include: a navbar, forms, dropdown menus, the ability to edit the number of items in the basket, and json files.
+There are several code features used to give the site functionality, these include: a navbar, forms, and dropdown menus.
 ### **NavBar**

 - Is used to offer a way of navigating the site.